 5. Use Your Testimony of Abuse to Help Others Through Theirs

-Your personal testimony has the power to help others with a particular issue.
+Your testimony has the power to help others with a particular issue.
 When you use your pain and suffering to help others through theirs, lives are changed.

 To start with, when you’re a survivor of abuse YOU can relate on a level that no one else understands.
 All the feelings you experienced more likely than not, others are feeling them as well.